-- (a) the Australian, State and Territory Governments' principal officer responsible for building regulatory matters; and - (b) a representative of the Australian Local Government Association (ALGA); and - (c) industry representatives.
+- (a) the Australian, State and Territory Governments' principal officer responsible for building regulatory matters; and - (b) a representative of the Australian Local Government Association (ALGA); and - (c) representatives of the building and construction industry.

 The Building Codes Committee (BCC) is the peak technical advisory body to the ABCB, with responsibility for technical matters associated with the BCA.